ScareyStory/Encryption_with_Sockets/README.md

 This compiles all 5 of the .c files using gcc.

+Plaintext files included for encrypting, feel free to write your own messages to encrypt!

 # otp_enc_d
 otp_enc_d: This program will run in the background as a daemon.
 Upon execution, otp_enc_d outputs an error if it cannot be run due to a network error, such as the ports being unavailable.
 Its function is to perform the actual encoding.
 This program will listen on a particular port/socket, assigned when it is first ran (see syntax below).